Lucie Odier: Post-WWII

 Still in 1945, at the end of the Second World War, Odier went to Northern Italy to provide assistance to hospitals for taking care of returning refugees.
-When thousands of former POWs and civilians, who had been taken to Germany as slave labourers, were caught in a sudden cold spell at the Brenner Pass while crossing the alps, Odier mangaged to organise a convoy with medical help for them.
+When thousands of former POWs and civilians, who had been taken to Germany as slave labourers, were caught in a sudden cold spell at the Brenner Pass while crossing the alps, Odier managed to organise a convoy with medical help for them.

 In the following years, she continued to focus on issues concerning the recruitment and training of nurses and of voluntary nursing auxiliaries as well as on medical equipment, including editing a number of publications in several languages.
 In addition, she extended her commitment to questions on the rehabilitation of disabled people.

 In August 1948, Odier represented the ICRC at the Seventeenth International Conference in Stockholm.
 Four years later, in July and August 1952, she participated in the Eighteenth International Red Cross Conference in Toronto.
 And«She contributed much to strengthen the ICRC's links with nursing associations which looked upon her as a model and a guide.»In 1960, Odier received the gold medal of the ICRC as only the third person ever, after Huber and Jacques Cheneviére.
 In the following year, she announced her resignation as a member of the ICRC for age reasons.
 She was subsequently elected not only as an honorary member of the ICRC but also as its honorary vice-president.

 In 1963, the ICRC received its third Nobel Peace Prize after 1917 and 1944, making it the only organisation to be honoured thrice.
 It may be argued that Odier contributed to this award as well.

 Odier lived in Geneva's affluent Rue de l'Athénée until her eighties and then moved into the mansion of the Bern deaconesses in Presinge, a municipality in the rural northeastern part of the canton of Geneva.
 When she died in her 99th year, the Journal de Genève called her the «grande dame» of the ICRC.
 The International Review of the Red Cross wrote in its obituary:«All who had the privilege of knowing and working with this great lady praised her dedication, perseverance, enthusiasm, unaffected manner and courage, and remember her with affection and gratitude.»On the occasion of the 100th birthday, the Journal de Genève published a tribute to Odier which stressed her «extreme humility».